 If you are not sure how to use ZOOM, please get in touch and we can work out a way to talk you through the setup.

-Church service options and other online resources :
+There are still a wide variety of Church service options and other resources online :

 Facebook users - follow the : Church of England Facebook Page

 Or the new : Ullswater Churches Facebook Page

 Please keep praying for our community, country and world.
 The prayer below is from Bishop David of the Diocese of Europe.

 Almighty and All-loving God, Father, Son and Holy Spirit, we pray to you through Christ the Healer for those who suffer from the Coronavirus Covid-19 across the world.
 We pray too for all who reach out to those who mourn the loss of each and every person who has died as a result of contracting the disease.

 Give wisdom to policymakers, skill to healthcare professionals and researchers, comfort to everyone in distress and a sense of calm to us all in these days of uncertainty and distress.

 This we ask in the name of Jesus Christ our Lord who showed compassion to the outcast, acceptance to the rejected and love to those to whom no love was shown.